fenago/spark-dev3600/Lab6/Lab_6.md

 ## Solutions

-**Note:** Solutions are also in the file Lab5.scala from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file LAB_6.scala from which you can copy and paste in interactive shell.

 ## Lab 5.1.2 – Scala
 1. val sfpdRDD = sc.textFile("/path to file/sfpd.csv").map(_.split(","))